gallib2/Arkanoid-Invaders/README.md

 # Arkanoid-Invaders

+Arkanoid-Invaders is a Hyper Casual game that combines Arkanoid and Space Invaders into one game!

 ## Getting Started
 #### Follow the below instructions to get started with the source code:
 * For start you will need **Unity Game Engine** & **Basic knowledge about Unity and C#**